 From this scripture, we can see that we must examine our works.
 Again, we can see the danger of deception from this verse.
 It says that if you think of yourself more highly than what you really are, then you are just deceiving yourself.

 So, what’s the solution?
 What should we do to avoid being deceived in this way?
 It says, let everyone examine his own work.
-We need to ensure whether our work, deeds, and actions are in agreement with our faith.
+We need to ensure that our work, deeds, and actions are in agreement with our faith.

 It is not enough to learn God’s way.
 We must apply what we learn and employ them in our lives.